Osteopathic Manual Practitioner Treatments

 The following list is an example of the types of people, conditions and complaints that osteopathic practitioners see regularly, although the list is not exhaustive.

-Types of patient:
+Types of patients:

 -